RadioAstronomySoftwareGroup/pyuvdata/README.md

 # API
 The primary interface to data from python is via the UVData object.
 It provides import and export functionality to all supported file formats (UVFITS, Miriad, FHD) and can be interacted with directly.
-The attributes of the UVData object are described in the parameters description at https://pyuvdata.readthedocs.io or [here](https://github.com/HERA-Team/pyuvdata/blob/master/docs/parameters.rst).
+The primary calibration interface is via the UVCal object.
+The attributes of the UVData and UVCal objects are described in the parameters and cal_parameters descriptions at https://pyuvdata.readthedocs.io or [here](https://github.com/HERA-Team/pyuvdata/blob/master/docs).